 Oberlin Science Center

 The Oberlin Science Center serves as the heart of science education and is accessible to all members of the college community.
-The building, completed in 2002, incorporates technology into nearly every classroom and laboratory, and opportunities for hands-on research into every student's science education.
+The building, completed incorporates technology into nearly every classroom and laboratory, and opportunities for hands-on research into every student's science education.
 The design of the science complex maximizes collaboration between disciplines, and between students and professors.

 What's inside?
 The center houses the biology, chemistry, neuroscience, and physics and astronomy departments.
 Classrooms accommodate traditional lecture instruction and small group work; labs allow for such new pursuits in science as a laser lab for chemistry, a cell culture room for biology, and an electrophysiology suite for neuroscience.
 A spacious science library, plus lecture halls, computer labs, and an airy commons area make the Science Center a favorite place for individual and group study, snacks, lectures, and socializing.